camilasbraz/streamlit-case-kraftHeinz/README.md

 ## Description

-This Streamlit web application is designed to monitor and display irregularities in a dataset.
+This Streamlit web application is designed to compar and display irregularities in a dataset.
 It presents various insights related to irregular data points and allows visualization of the irregularities' distribution across different columns.
 Additionally, the application highlights the discrepancies between two different data sources.

 ## Features